iconify/iconify-unplugin/README.md

 -   compiler: default "compiler" value for icons.
 -   namespace: change URL from "iconify" to something else, allowing you to use multiple instances of plugin with different options.
 -   mode: rendering mode, default is "svg+css".
 Supported values are "svg+css" and "svg" to render full SVG.
+-   css: rendering mode for stylesheet, default is "import".

 See `src/plugin/types/options.ts` for full list of options.